TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Introduction/Index.rst

 What's new
 ^^^^^^^^^^

-The main changes include new config.stat\_\* options which allow anonymized storage of log information.
-For page.includeCSS and page.includeJS\* conditions are now available.

-The new stdWrap properties "cache" and "orderedStdWrap" were added. stdWrap has been added to the HMENU options "maxItems", "minItems" and "begin".
-The option config.htmlTag\_stdWrap, which makes more modifications of the html tag possible, has been appended.

-New properties of filelink.icon were appended.
-The option config.pageTitleSeparator has been added allowing further customizations of the website title.
-The meta object now offers the new subproperty "httpEquivalent", which makes handling of meta tags more flexible.
+The main changes include the new cObject FILES and the getText data type "file".
+The new HMENU property "sectionIndex.useColPos" allows configuration of the value for colPos.
+The object imgResource was amended by the property "treatIdAsReference".
+For the cObject USER the new property stdWrap has been appended.
+For the TypoScript conditions "=" and "!=" easy comparison against multiple values has been added. stdWrap now offers the properties "ifNull" and "if.isNull" to allow NULL value handling.

+In accordance with the deprecation policy for TYPO3 CMS the following objects and properties have been marked as removed: The content objects HTML, PHP_SCRIPT, PHP_SCRIPT_INT and PHP_SCRIPT_EXT, noBlur in menues, all config.stat* options, minifyJS, minifyCSS, concatenateJsAndCss, noLinkUnderline, hover, hoverStyle and smallFormFields, incT3Lib_htmlmail, FE_DATA and FE_TABLE.

 Additionally various descriptions were improved and many smaller mistakes were fixed.